abanta1/media-archival/README.md

 - `Get-DVDTitle.ps1` – utility for fingerprinting a physical DVD/Blu‑Ray, extracting title information via **MakeMKV**, and searching for a match on **TMDb**, ripping video, and naming based on previous match.
 - `Find-Langs.ps1`, `ReorderAudio.ps1` – miscellaneous helpers used in v4 workflows.
 - `archive/v1/`, `archive/v2/`, `archive/v3/`, `archive/v4/` – historical versions of earlier scripts have been moved into an `archive` directory for clarity.
 Each sub‑directory holds one or more past iterations.
-- `v5/` – current library modules used by the present workflow:
+- `v5/` – prior library modules used by the present workflow:
   - `Claude-Modules.ps1` – central bootstrap module that imports the rest.
   - `Media.IO.psm1`, `Media.Metadata.psm1`, `Media.Normalize.psm1`, `Media.Process.psm1`, `Media.Workflows.psm1` – modular code for I/O, metadata handling, normalization and processing.
+- `v6/` – current library modules used by the present workflow:
+  - `Claude-Modules.ps1` – central bootstrap module that imports the rest.
+  - `Media.IO.psm1`, `Media.Metadata.psm1`, `Media.Normalize.psm1`, `Media.Planning.psm1`, `Media.Process.psm1`, `Media.Workflows.psm1` – modular code for I/O, metadata handling, normalization and processing.

 Other standalone tools (e.g. `Get-DVDTitle.ps1`) can be run directly without importing the modules.